Skip to content

 Prioritization

-While the topic of prioritization doesn’t quite fit the other top-level sections of this guide, I think it’s important enough to call out upfront.
+While the topic of prioritization doesn’t quite fit the other top-level sections of this guide, I think it’s important enough to dive into in detail.

 Competition